 Unit 1 will be delivered over a 3-day block.
 Day 1 morning session will include an overview of the programme and timetable followed by a workshop on identifying and developing a research question.
-The afternoon session will cover digital skills, library and bibliographic skills, archive skills.
+In the afternoon, students will be given a tour of the Virtual Learning Environment (VLE) and will receive guidance on digital skills, library and bibliographic skills and archive skills.
 Day 2 morning session will give students the opportunity to learn about discipline-specific research skills; taking ownership, reading critically and evaluation skills.
 This work will be followed by a lecture by an ICE member of staff covering transferable research skills.
 Day 3 sessions will provide students with the necessary skills and understanding for preparing their first summative assignment.